 Ingredients for Pellet Grill Funeral Potatoes:

-Shredded hash browns: You’ll need one large bag (or two small bags) of frozen hash browns.
+- Shredded hash browns: You’ll need one large bag (or two smaller bags) of frozen hash browns.
 Aim for anywhere between 26-30 ounces total.

-Sour cream: For these smoked funeral potatoes, I recommend using full-fat sour cream.
-However, you can use a low fat variety if preferred.
+- Sour cream: I recommend using full-fat sour cream for these smoked funeral potatoes.
+However, you can use a low-fat variety if preferred.

-Butter: I have used both salted and unsalted butter for this recipe, and these pellet grill funeral potatoes turned out delicious every time.
+- Butter: I have used salted and unsalted butter for this recipe, and these pellet grill funeral potatoes turned out delicious every time.

-Crumble: Traditionally, crushed corn flakes are used for the crumble topping.
+- Crumble: Traditionally, crushed cornflakes are used for the topping.
 However, you can also use panko crumbs or crushed table crackers.
 If you need a gluten-free option, I recommend using crushed Rice Chex.

-9″x13″ Disposable Aluminum Pan: These disposable pans are perfect for outdoor cooking!
+- 9″x13″ Disposable Aluminum Pan: These disposable pans are perfect for outdoor cooking!
 They go from the pellet grill to the table and can house your leftovers too.
-Just cover your leftover smoked funeral potatoes with foil and store it in the refrigerator for 3 days.
+Cover your leftover smoked funeral potatoes with foil and store it in the refrigerator for 3 days.
 Trust me; they won’t last long.
 These creamy hash brown potatoes will be gone within 24 hours!
 You can also use a 12″ cast-iron skillet for this recipe.

 How to make Pellet Grill Funeral Potatoes:

-- Set your pellet grill for 350 degrees F., and plan for a 1 hour cooking time.
+- Set your pellet grill or smoker to 350 degrees F., and plan for a 1 hour cooking time.

 - Suggested pellets: apple or some type of fruitwood blend.

-- Combine your crumble, spread evenly to the top of your potato mixture.
+- Combine your crumble, and spread evenly to the top of your potato mixture.

-- Pop it in your pellet grill, cook for 1 hour, and voila!
-You’ll have perfect, smoky pellet grill funeral potatoes!
+- Pop it in your pellet grill or smoker, cook for 1 hour, and voila!
+You’ll have perfectly smoked pellet grill funeral potatoes!

 - If you want to make some smoked funeral potatoes but don’t have shredded hash browns on hand, don’t worry.
 You can use country-style (cubed) hash browns instead.
 You should be able to find a 32-ounce bag in the freezer section of your local grocery store.

--Add a 1/3 cup each of diced green peppers and onions to this recipe or chopped cooked bacon for a little oomph!
+- We suggest throwing in some diced green peppers, onions, or chopped cooked bacon for a little oomph!

 Pellet Grill Funeral Potatoes